 - All staff, pupils, contractors and visitors are required to evacuate the building on the sounding of the fire alarm or other instruction and to follow the procedures laid down.
-A record of all drills will be kept. - The Estates Director is responsible, during the school day, for ensuring that drills take place as required and that all fire-related (i) procedures are implemented.
-The Estates Director is responsible for ensuring that (ii) warning systems are set up and operating and (iii) equipment is maintained and serviced.
-The Estates Director is responsible for ensuring that the Fire Risk Assessment is reviewed regularly, or when there is a change to the fabric of the building. - The Estates Director (with the Electrician) is responsible for ensuring that (i) the Fire Alarm is test-sounded once a week and records kept (ii) Escape Routes are unobstructed (iii) Call Points (break glasses) and Fire Fighting equipment are accessible at the start of each day (iv) Fire Exit mechanisms work efficiently on a weekly basis. (v) Emergency Lighting is checked on a monthly basis and records kept and (vi) Fire Escapes are in a safe condition at the start of each term and checked by a competent person on at least a three-yearly basis.

-(b) Evacuation Notices and Signs
+A record of all drills will be kept. - The Estates Director is responsible, during the school day, for ensuring that: - o drills take place as required - o all fire-related procedures are implemented. - o warning systems are set up and operating - o equipment is maintained and serviced. - $\circ~$ the Fire Risk Assessment is reviewed regularly, or when there is a change to the fabric of the building. - The Estates Director (with the Electrician) is responsible for ensuring that: - $\circ \quad$ the Fire Alarm is test-sounded once a week and records kept - o escape Routes are unobstructed - \circ $\,$ call Points (break glasses) and Fire Fighting equipment are accessible at the start of each day - \circ $\;$ Fire Exit mechanisms work efficiently on a weekly basis - Emergency Lighting is checked on a monthly basis and records kept - Fire Escapes are in a safe condition at the start of each term and checked by a competent person on at least a three-yearly basis. - (b) Evacuation Notices and Signs

-Evacuation notices are displayed in all rooms and common areas.
+• Evacuation notices are displayed in all rooms and common areas.
 These indicate the quickest route out of the building, the nearest call point (break glass) and the assembly place.
-Emergency exit signs indicating the route out of the building and Refuge Points are displayed.
+Emergency exit signs indicating the route out of the building and Refuge Points are also displayed.
 The Estates Director is responsible for ensuring that notices and signs are always displayed and renewed where necessary.